 This post is meant to help you unleash the creative fire that is often stifled by you presuming you need to be original to be successful.

 It took me a long time to figure this out myself.
 Actually, this is a lesson that I often need to be reminded of.

 I often pressure myself to be original.
-To uncover some hidden depths of the human soul that have been locked away.
+To uncover some hidden depths of the human soul that no one was ever brave enough to discover.

 The thing is, trying to do that is a recipe for disaster.
 From there to overthinking your process is but a step.
 Besides, inspiration often tends to evaporate under pressure.

 Most often than not, trying to be original is a sure-fire way to being creatively bankrupt in ten blog posts or less.

 So, instead of trying to be original, I think about you.
 My reader.
 I ask myself what is it that you’d like to read about.
 I think about past blog posts that you’ve enjoyed enough to comment on.
 I remind myself that you want to read about my own journey, about the way I dealt with the obstacles and failure.